milaninayak123/pl300-powerbi-notes/notes/18-managing-workspaces-in-power-bi-service.md

 # Part 18 — Managing Workspaces in Power BI Service

+*Workspaces, workspace roles, apps, and publishing from Desktop to Service.*

 Everything so far has happened in Power BI Desktop.
 This part covers what happens after: publishing GreenCart's reports to the cloud so the wider team can actually use them.

 ## Power BI Service — the Web Version